-When parents initiate a discussion or an opportunity arises to talk, here are some helpful steps for healthy and meaningful conversations using the Sexual Behavior: Choices and Risks Video as an example.
+When parents initiate a discussion or an opportunity arises to talk, here are some helpful steps for healthy and meaningful conversations.
 These steps do not always occur in this order and you may jump around to different steps during different parts of the conversation.